Edu-842863/arob_lab/README.md

 ## 🧵 Tmux and Tmuxinator

 In order to multiplex the terminal and allow a clear execution of multiple nodes in different terminals we use [tmux](https://github.com/tmux/tmux/wiki). `tmux` is a terminal multiplexer so you don't have to open a new terminal for each node.
 It also allows to detach and reconnect, which is very useful for `ssh` remote sessions.
-You can check a tutorial for tmux (here)[https://hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/].
+You can check a tutorial for tmux later [here](https://hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/).
 To simplify things for you, we already include in the Dockerfile two configs for tmux:
 - `set -g mouse on`: enables scroll in tmux
 - `move between panes with alt + arrow keys`: enables moving using arrow keys in tmux
 - `bind | and - to split vertically and horizontally`: enables split in tmux using `|` and `-` instead of `"` and `%`.

-In order to configure layours in `tmux` that we can load directly, we use `tmuxinator`.
+In order to configure layouts in `tmux` that we can load directly, we will use `tmuxinator`.
 This is used in well-established packages such as [Aerostack2](https://aerostack2.github.io/).
 You can check the `launch-ws.yaml`used for the tmuxinator execution inside the `ros_package`.
 The rest of the package is a mockup but empty.

 First, navigate to the directory containing your `launch-ws.yaml` configuration file and run: